PatriciaAlEs/PatriciaAlEs/README.md

 ## 👋 About Me

-Full Stack Developer and **Teaching Assistant at 4Geeks Academy**.
+Full Stack Developer and Teaching Assistant at 4Geeks Academy.

-I build modern web applications using **React, Flask, SQLAlchemy and PostgreSQL**, and I enjoy helping others learn programming through mentoring and technical guidance.
+I enjoy building products from idea to deployment, combining web and mobile development with product thinking and modern AI-assisted workflows.

+Recently I've been focused on Flutter development through ReadPp, a reading-tracker application currently in Alpha testing, where I handle architecture, UX/UI, development, testing and product iteration.

 💡 Interested in:

-* Full Stack development
+* Full Stack Development
+* Mobile Development
+* Product Development
+* AI-assisted Engineering
-* Developer education
+* Developer Education
-* Building useful products

-📍 Based in Spain | **Open to work**
+📍 Based in Spain | Open to Work

 🇪🇸 Spanish version available in my portfolio.